 Things to remember

-- If a number is highlighted in red, it is above what we have included in the standard budgeting.
+- If a number is outlined in red, it is more than we’ve budgeted in the cost of attendance.

-- If green, it is within the expected budget.
+- If a number is outlined in green, it is within the expected budget.

-- At the end of section 2, we recommend a monthly amount to pay to cover the difference between your educational expenses and your financial aid.
+- At the end of section 2, you will see that we have recommended a monthly amount that you will need to cover the difference between your educational expenses and your financial aid.

-- At the end of section 4, we estimate the amount of additional money you will need to cover personal expenses, or the amount of excess left over when expenses are covered.
+- At the end of section 4, we have estimated the amount of additional money you will need to cover personal expenses, or the amount left over after your expenses are covered.